getnamo/NodeJs-Unreal/README.md

 # nodejs-ue4
 Embed node.js as an unreal plugin.
 This enables you to embed cool things like: https://colorlib.com/wp/npm-packages-node-js/.

-Early working version, may have bugs!
+Currently in an early working state, may have bugs!

 Got a question or problem? post to https://github.com/getnamo/nodejs-ue4/issues

-See: https://github.com/getnamo/nodejs-ue4/issues/1 for v0.1 progress notes.

 ## Quick Install & Setup ##